 Sports brands trying to set up in China have to adapt to the specificities of the Chinese market, namely:

-Leverage Social Media through Chinese platform WeChat, Weibo and Xiaohongshu.
-China has its own digital ecosystem and is, therefore, using different social network compared to western countries.
+Leverage Social Media through Chinese platforms WeChat, Weibo, and Xiaohongshu.
+China has its own digital ecosystem and is, therefore, using different social networks compared to western countries.
 Companies have to adapt their digital strategy to these apps/websites if they want to succeed in China.

-This fitness trend is led by the development of beauty criteria around the world: a filiform body but with more curves than before for women, large shoulders and a slender body for men.
+This fitness sport trend is led by the development of beauty criteria around the world: a filiform body but with more curves than before for women, large shoulders, and a slender body for men.
 These bodies require more training than a simple diet and it pushed the Chinese to go to the gym.
-On Xiaohongshu, many young women turned into a gym addict, they sometimes became KOL and grew a community around their passion: fitness.
+On Xiaohongshu, many young women turned into gym addicts, they sometimes became KOL and grew a community around their passion: fitness.